 The College provides two formal procedures for students to seek resolutions of disagreements: appeals and complaints.
 They differ in purpose and process, but in both cases, students are encouraged to try to resolve their concerns informally.
 It is also advisable that students consult with a College counsellor for assistance and guidance.

-Important: Students must present a written petition or appeal to the Registrar within the four (4) month period following receipt of the original decision which they are appealing.
+Important: Students must present a written request for exception or appeal to the Registrar within the four (4) month period following receipt of the original decision which they are appealing.
 Failure to comply with this deadline will result in the appeal being denied.
 Students can request an extension of this deadline in extraordinary circumstances.

-Please refer to the official College Calendar for more detailed information concerning appeals, petitions and formal complaints.
+Please refer to the official College Calendar for more detailed information concerning appeals, requests for exceptions, and formal complaints.